 If you like working with people and helping them overcome challenges in order to improve their lives, a career in human services could be for you.
-If you are sensitive to other people's problems, patient, and non-judgmental, you have qualities essential for a successful human service practitioner.
+If you are sensitive to other people's concerns, patient, and non-judgmental, you have qualities essential for a successful human service practitioner.
 The Human Services associate degree will prepare you for entry-level positions in such fields as mental health, mental retardation, day care, gerontology, family services, drug and alcohol rehabilitation, and community development.
 Human service technicians generally work under senior staff who provide supervision and direction.
 Trained to listen, form impressions, and accurately document their findings, they are often indispensable in agencies where large numbers of clients are served.
-Program graduates gain the skills and knowledge to enter the workforce as beginning professionals or to pursue a bachelor's degree in sociology, psychology, social work, or addictions counseling.
+Program graduates gain the skills and knowledge to enter the workforce as beginning professionals or to pursue a bachelor's degree in sociology, psychology, social work, or substance abuse counseling.

 If you are looking for an opportunity for public service in a challenging job that involves personal responsibility, you may find success in the criminal justice field.
 The Criminal Justice certificate is designed for individuals who are interested in the fields of police, corrections, probation, parole, and juvenile delinquency.
 It provides entry-level skills for corrections, law enforcement, and related human services jobs and helps you obtain a deeper understanding of human behavior as it relates to group and personal choices.